 Region A

 First Quintile Second Quintile Third Quintile Fourth Quintile Fifth Quintile

-20-34 -13.61% -10.72% -9.70% -9.27% -9.07%
+20-34 15.76% 12.01% 10.74% 10.21% 9.98%

-35 - 49 -13.51% -10.82% -9.31% -8.64% -8.27%
+35 - 49 15.63% 12.14% 10.27% 9.46% 9.01%

-50-64 -11.29% -8.99% -7.74% -7.36% -7.29%
+50-64 12.73% 9.88% 8.39% 7.94% 7.87%

-65-99 NA -7.19% -6.36% -6.07% -6.21%
+65-99 NA 7.75% 6.79% 6.46% 6.63%

 Region B

 20-34 -9.96% -8.80% -8.59% -8.90% -8.97%

-35 - 49 -9.14% -8.09% -8.11% -8.14% -8.25%
+35-49 -9.14% -8.09% -8.11% -8.14% -8.25%

 50-64 -6.30% -6.38% -6.61% -6.87% -7.29%

 65-99 -4.41% -5.36% -5.82% -6.15% -6.42%

 These welfare outcomes are largely driven by wages, profits and the interest rate.
 Region A wages are higher in the benchmark world, while Region B wages are higher in the counterfactual world.
-The dampened wage growth in Region A is a contributing factor to the larger welfare losses that the lowest income households experience.
+This boost in Region A's wage growth is a contributing factor to the larger welfare gains that the lowest income households experience.
 Bequests and social security transfers are nearly identical in the two scenarios.
-The main changes in income are derived from the return on savings, which grow significantly more in the benchmark transition than in the counterfactual.
+The return on savings also grow significantly more in the benchmark transition than in the counterfactual.
 Similarly, profits in Region A are lower in the counterfactual world.
 These trends are presented in Figure 6

-The biggest factor for households at the lower end of the income distribution is the difference in profits.
-Figure 6a highlights how much households in Region A lose in the counterfactual world.
+Figure 6a highlights how much households in Region A gain in the from the rise in $p{\mathcal{F}}$ .
 The benchmark transition results in massive growth in profits from the fossil sector, which are redistributed uniformly across households in the region, raising lifetime earnings for all households.
-These transfers are particularly beneficial to the lower income households as they act as an additional supplement to the slightly higher lifetime labour income.
+These transfers are particularly beneficial to the lower income households as they act as an additional supplement on top of the higher lifetime labour earnings.
 In the counterfactual experiment, profits in the fossil sector are actually decreasing.
-Since $p{\mathcal{F}}$ is constant while both w_A and r are still increasing over time, the sectors costs relative to revenue increase, even as they demand less capital and labour.
+Since $p{\mathcal{F}}$ is constant while both $w_A$ and r are still increasing over time, the sectors costs relative to revenue increase, even as they demand less capital and labour.
 Profits from the clean sector actually grow in both the benchmark and the counterfactual exercises.
-However, in either scenario these profits account for less than 1% of a households income across the transition.
-The interest rate (Figure 6b) also drives these results.
-Between 1997 and 2020, r grow at a faster rate in the benchmark than it does in the counterfactual.
+However, in either scenario these profits account for less than 1% of a households income in Region B across the transition.
+The interest rate (Figure 6b) grows at a faster rate in the benchmark than it does in the counterfactual.
 Along the remainder of the transition path, as the economy converges to the new steady state, the interest rate is roughly 9 percentage points higher than it would have been if $p{\mathcal{F}}$ had remained at the 1997 level.
 This is particularly beneficial to the youngest households in the economy as they earn significantly higher returns on their savings over their lifetime.
-These households labour earnings are at their lowest, given the path of the age productivity profile: at age 20, their age specific component of labour earnings is at the lowest level.
+These households labour earnings are at their lowest at the start of the transition, given the path of the age productivity profile: at age 20, their age specific component of labour earnings is at the lowest level.
 During these early years, their incomes are largely supplemented by the profits.
-As their labour earnings grow with their age, the profit transfers from the fossil sector account for a smaller share of their total income.
-As they enter their retirement years, the percentage of household income derived from profits increases once social security replaces labour income.
+As their labour earnings grow with their age, the profit transfers from the fossil sector account for a decreasing but important share of their total income.
+During retirement years, the percentage of household income derived from profits increases once social security replaces labour income.